stal-ix/ix/docs/STALIX.md

 https://drewdevault.com/2021/02/02/Anti-Wayland-horseshit.html

-X is dying, and to maintain the efficiency of the IX package base running with X means doing work that one day will have to be thrown out.
+X is dying, and to maintain the efficiency of the IX package base running with X means doing work that one day will have to be thrown out.<br>
 We don’t have enough resources for that.

 ## Login shell